 The Forum of Private Business has been the watchdog for bad business practices for over two decades, following complaints from many of our members, the “Hall of Shame” has become a trusted mechanism for member and non-member companies to highlight bad business practice, where we investigate, confirm and if required add the offending company to the Hall of Shame.
-In that time, we have shared some of the UK’s biggest names for poor payment practices, resulting in extensive media coverage and some businesses reconsidering changing the way they do business.
+In that time, we have shared some of the UK’s biggest names for poor payment practices, resulting in government intervention, extensive media coverage and some businesses reconsidering changing the way they do business.

 All small businesses ask is to compete on a level playing field, but in some cases, this is not happening.
 A change will only occur if we continue to ensure such poor business practices are questioned and do not go unnoticed, Carillion were engaged in poor business practices and when the business failed many of their smaller suppliers suffered as well.

-The Forum are continuously working with a number of government bodies as well as progressive trade associations to highlight good payment practices.
+The Forum is continuously working with a number of government bodies as well as progressive trade associations to highlight good payment practices.

 Do not suffer bad business practices in silence and we can only stamp out unethical business behaviour if we don't allow it to go unnoticed.
 Historically, ethics and profitability have been treated as being mutually exclusive.
 But we live in an era now that "businesses can operate in an ethical manner and still be a thriving profitable business"

 Equally, do you know of any companies who deserve to be congratulated on their good business practices, with suppliers and customers, if you have examples of either do let us know at Marketing@fpb.org

 To influence change you can join our Get Britain Trading Campaign and adopt the good business ethics making a positive difference to business and to give our small business owners a level playing field to do great business.